 Clovis Transit completed a successful implementation of new transit dispatching software in August 2022.
 The system automates all dispatching, routing, and scheduling functions as well as creates reports regarding ridership, fares, and operating costs.
 Drivers use a tablet for their manifest and trip reporting.
 The software has also allowed for the ability to revise the no-show policy to be a percentage of the planned trips instead of a quantity of trips per month.
-Additionally, trips can be booked through the city's web-based app, Clovis Transit.
+Additionally, trips can be booked through the City's mobile app, Clovis Transit, or through the web-based app at https://clovistransit.com/paratransit/.